mryap/mryap.github.io/_posts/2018-12-29-online-jupyter-notebook.md

 <script src="https://gist.github.com/mryap/cdb190c307bfb564ef87da8ff78d502d.js"></script>

-One of the creeds is not to build your own data science infrastructure, RMOTR Notebooks could be an options for you.
+If you subscribe to the creeds of not building your own data science infrastructure, [RMOTR Notebooks](https://nb.rmotr.com/i/AzKtgR) could be an options for you.